wasadigi/Teaching-MSE-SoftwareEngineeringAndArchitecture/README.md

 Teaching-MSE-SoftwareEngineeringAndArchitecture
 ===============================================

-Repository for the Software Engineering and Architecture course taught at the HES-SO
+Repository for the Software Engineering and Architecture course taught at the HES-SO.